elastisys/compliantkubernetes/docs/user-guide/metrics.md

 1. Open [this link](http://127.0.0.1:8001/api/v1/namespaces/monitoring/services/kube-prometheus-stack-prometheus:9090/proxy/) in your browser

 The Prometheus UI is only available by default starting in Compliant Kubernetes version 0.26.

+#### Accessing the Prometheus API

+!!!note

+    This is an optional feature that is disabled by default to reduce the attack surface and improve security.
+You can contact your Platform Administrator to enable it.

+There is a feature to grant certain Pods access to the Prometheus API, e.g. for the purpose of setting up your own Prometheus instance with [remote read](https://prometheus.io/docs/prometheus/latest/querying/remote_read_api/) or [federation](https://prometheus.io/docs/prometheus/latest/federation/) against the Prometheus instance that is part of Compliant Kubernetes.
+This feature is disabled by default, but can be enabled by your Platform Administrator.

+In order to use this feature, you will need you to provide a list of allowed namespaces, in addition to you labeling any Pod within those namespaces that should have access with `elastisys.io/prometheus-access: allow`.

 ### Grafana